otmanjai/DDNRS-ERSN/docs/source/usersguide/materials.rst

 Material Compositions
 =====================

-Materials in DDNRST-ERSN are defined as a set of nuclides/elements at specified densities/temperature and are created using the **LIB:** or **MAC:** module.
+Materials in DDNRS-ERSN are defined as a set of nuclides/elements at specified densities/temperature and are created using the **LIB:** or **MAC:** module.